LennaHammer/English/EVP/out/words_pronoun.md

 /sʌm/ NOT ALL
 [A1]used to refer to part of a larger amount or number of something and not all of it
 - In some cases it's possible to fix the problem right away.
-- Some of you here have already met Imran.
+- Some `of` you here have already met Imran.
-- Have some of this lemonade - it's very good.
+- Have some `of` this lemonade - it's very good.

 ## 24. something ## pronoun
 /ˈsʌm.θɪŋ/ THING
 [A1]used to refer to a thing when you do not know what it is or when it is not important what it is
 - There's something in my shoe.
-- Can I read you something else?
+- Can I read you something `else`?
-- You should take something for that cold.
+- You should `take` something `for` that cold.
-- We thought there must be something wrong because we hadn't heard from you.
+- We thought there must be something `wrong` because we hadn't heard from you.
 - Something's happened to upset him but we don't know what it is.
 - Is there something you'd like to say?
-- Don't just stand there, do something.
+- Don't just stand there, `do` something.

 ## 25. that ## pronoun
 /ðæt/ CAN BE SEEN